Mepha89/Mepha89/README.md

 * 🔭 I love video games, Sci-Fi TV movies and shows, and coding.

 * 💡 Open to collaborating on projects and innovative ideas.

-* 📫 Reach me on umamar@mun.ca